Haneke/Haneke/README.md

 The above line takes care of:

-* If cached, retreiving an appropiately sized (based on the `bounds` and `contentMode` of the `UIImageView`) from the memory or disk cache.
+* If cached, retreiving an appropiately sized image (based on the `bounds` and `contentMode` of the `UIImageView`) from the memory or disk cache.
 Disk access is performed in background.
-* If not cached, reading the original image from disk and creating an appropiately sized image in background.
+* If not cached, reading the original image from disk and creating an appropiately sized image, both in background.
-* Setting the image and animating the image change if appropiate.
+* Setting the image and animating the change if appropiate.
 * Caching the resulting image.
 * If needed, evicting the least recently used images in the cache.